JeffIrwin/bat/README.md

 In accordance with CMake rules, there needs to be a `CMakeLists.txt` file in the root of the parent repo.

 ### Testing
-BAT is designed to test programs that take an *input file*, do some transformative magic in a black box, and then create one or more *output files*.
+BAT is designed to test programs that take an *input file*, do some transformative magic in an opaque box, and then create one or more *output files*.
 BAT needs to know where these inputs and outputs are, and what your program is named.
 To figure out if the tests passed, BAT also needs to know what you expect the output to be.
 Define these variables in the Bash environment, for example:

     inputs=./inputs/*.json
     frames=( 2 10 99 )